nicolashodee/faq-accordion-card-main/README.md

 This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).

-## Overview

-This challenge involves many essential aspects of front end development such as :
-- building responsive pages according to the user's screen size.
-- using Javascript to manipulate the DOM so that you can unfold an accordion.
-- using CSS/HTML to position your work within a page according to a given layout.

 ### The challenge

 Users should be able to: